 What you can expect

 - Designated IISA staff are authorised to provide immigration advice and services and are regulated by the Office of the Immigration Services Commissioner (OISC).
-You will be informed of the advice they are able to provide.
-If our staff cannot deal with your enquiry, we will refer you to a suitable external agency.
+You will be informed of the advice they are able to provide and if our staff cannot deal with your enquiry, you will be referred you to a suitable external agency.

 - Our staff will treat you with respect and put your needs and interests first.

 - Information about you will be treated as strictly confidential and in compliance with our Confidentiality Code (see below).

 - Our advisers are professionally trained, experienced and where appropriate, qualified to recognised standards.